apertium/apertium-on-github/README.md

 - All package repositories (pairs/languages/tools) will belong to the [apertium GitHub organization][2].
 - Members of the PMC will be `owners` of this organization.
 - All other Apertium contributors will be `members`.
-The PMC can make someone a `member` of the organization with a majority vote.
+A member of the PMC can make someone a `member` of the organization after they commit code and are sponsored by two existing committers.

 The permissions associated with these roles are described [in detail][1].